 If human life were eternal, it would very probably become unbearable.
 Think of mythical vampires and what a curse being one of them would be!

-The importance of preparing ourselves – psychologically and spiritually – for our own death is explained eloquently by the neuropsychiatrist Peter Fenwick, whose approach to life and death is particularly inspiring because it blends the hard knowledge of Western science with the wisdom of Eastern philosophies.
+The importance of preparing ourselves – psychologically and spiritually – for our own death is explained eloquently in this video interview by neuropsychiatrist and author Peter Fenwick, whose approach to life and death is particularly inspiring, as it blends the hard knowledge of Western science with the wisdom of Eastern philosophies.

 The refusal to discuss or even contemplate the idea of death is problematic on an individual as well as a social level.
 In its extreme expression, it becomes a form of denial.